rc-postcard/rc-postcard/README.md

 ## Other tools
 TODO: make tools to make postcard management easier

-## TODO
+## TODO before launch
-- SEND address
-- Send with payment
+- disclaimer
-- Get POSTCARD (see status)
-- Message on back of post card (comic sands)
+- add text on back of postcard
-- Add metadata to address
+- metadata on address (rc id)
-- Add middleware
-- Add scripts to make processing easier
+- metadata on postcards (to, from rc id)
-- bubble up 422 error, ideally with info
+- store postcards with recipient
-- error messages in js when something goes wrong
-- credit so that users can know what they're doing
+- credit users?
-- add disclaimer
-- add list of postcards
-- delete postcard